matteo-guardini/multipointsTask/README.md

 # Paragliding Task Competition Map

-This repository contains an HTML page that displays a map for a paragliding task competition.
-The map highlights the task's waypoints and rules.
-The competition has specific rules and scoring mechanisms outlined below.
+This repository contains an HTML file that displays a map for a paragliding task competition.
+The map highlights the task's waypoints and provides an overview of the competition rules.

 ## Competition Rules